OmarAly28/fanbase-2026/README.md

 FanRoute is a lightweight MVP for discovering Local World Cup watch parties and fan meetups by host city.

+## Why FanRoute
+FanRoute was built to solve a simple problem: during major tournaments, fans struggle to discover reliable, community-driven watch parties without digging through scattered social posts or generic event platforms.

+This MVP focuses on safety, moderation, and city-based discovery.

 ## Features
 - Browse host cities and approved events
 - Submit a watch party/meetup (pending approval)